-European revenues for the year ended 30 June 2016 were \$10.2m compared to the prior year of \$8.6m reflecting improving trading conditions in key markets there and growth in the Group's French business and also the German-based DWL business.
+European revenues for the year ended 30 June 2017 were \$7.5m compared to the prior year of \$10.2m reflecting softer trading conditions in key markets there and a softer market for the Germany-based DWL business.

-The Group continues to make gains in Neuro diagnostic markets around the world with new and existing distribution partners executing agreements to pursue sales in their respective territories.
+The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with new and existing distribution partners executing agreements to pursue sales in their respective territories.
 This is in addition to the on-going focus in our key global markets where we sell directly, such as, the US, Australia, Germany and France.

-In the Group's core sleep diagnostic business, Compumedics has the most sophisticated and advanced range of portable sleep-monitoring systems of any of the companies competing in these markets.
-The Group continues to be recognised as a leading sleep diagnostic Company world-wide and as such global sleep diagnostic markets continue to offer opportunities for growth, particularly in Asia Pacific and specifically China and particularly in Neurological markets.
+In the Group's core sleep diagnostic business, Compumedics has the most sophisticated and advanced range of sleep-monitoring systems of any of the companies competing in these markets.
+The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth, particularly in Asia Pacific and specifically China.